Key Documents

 Please download and save your own copy of this budget template to submit with your application.

-WHAT IS LIVING WAGE FUNDING?
+WHAT IS KĀKANO FUNDING?

-For the Living Wage funding in 2025, an event with a number of cast and crew is eligible to apply for up to 50 hours per person with a total maximum of 200 hours of Living Wage Funding.
+For funding in 2026, an event with a number of cast and crew is eligible to apply for up to 50 hours per person at the value of the current living wage $28.95, with a total maximum of 200 hours of Kākano Funding per application.
 Solo events are applicable for a total of 100 hours to be split between cast and crew.

 WHEN IS IT?